 Although the material is thick enough to conceal the skin, the excessively tight crotch makes it too revealing, particularly for men.

-If you’re a woman, you probably won’t find it that annoying, but I think you’ll love the following singlet more.
+You probably won’t find it that annoying if you're a woman, but I think you’ll love the following singlet more.

 - Highly form-fitting to females